websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/user-account-api-basics.md

    :lines: 11-22
 ```

+All the Users of the instance are listed in the JSON response.

 ## Get a User

 Get a specific User with the following cURL and Java commands.
 Note, replace `1234` with your User's ID.